kpuiiuiii/OSINT-ITMS-448-final-project/README.md

 1. Open Twitter folder
 2. Use _VSCode_
 3. Run the  _Twitter-Webscraper.ipynb_ file with _Python_
-4. Enter your user credentials when prompted
+4. Enter your user credentials when prompted as well as the item you would like to search
 5. Wait for the scraper to finish
 6. Observe a _Twitter_al-Qaeda.csv_ file in the same folder